Norfolk, VA Car Accident Lawyer

 Under the laws of negligence, the person or entity who caused an accident may be held liable for the consequences even if the entire incident was unintentional.
-Recovery is based on the concept that if the allegedly liable person had acted with ordinary care, the accident would not have happened.
+Recovery is based on the concept that if the allegedly liable person had acted with ordinary care, the motor vehicle accident would not have happened.

 For example, if a driver loses control of a car because he or she looked away from the road and hit your vehicle, the collision may be accidental.
-However, the fact that the at-fault driver did not mean to cause the wreck does not allow them to escape responsibility—in other words, their negligence—which directly caused the accident.
+However, the fact that the at-fault driver did not mean to cause the wreck does not allow them to escape responsibility—in other words, their negligence—which directly caused the car crash.

 Click here to watch our video on “What To Do After a Car Accident”